A Female Piano Technician in Hong Kong

 Professional Piano Tuning and Repair Experience

-Before returning to Hong Kong, Chung did piano tuning for the Boston University Tanglewood Institute, and completed a practicum at the Carl Sauter piano factory in Germany.
+Before retuning Hong Kong, Chung was employed to service pianos at Boston University Tanglewood Institute, and completed a practicum at the Carl Sauter piano factory in Germany.
 Ms. Choi is also interested in early pianos and fortepianos; aside from conducting academic researches, she has visited many renowned keyboard builders, and has worked as a technician for the Academy for Fortepiano Performance for two years.

 From Taiko Studies to DIY Projects

 Chung has spent a year in a fellowship at the Taiko Center of the Pacific in Honolulu, where she studied the arts of traditional and contemporary taiko with the renowned taiko artist and composer,Kenny Endo .
 She also assisted in teaching taiko classes and created two new websites for his school.
 Her professional taiko experience became an important foundation for her groundbreaking project:"DIY Taiko".

 Compositions and Creative Experiments

 As a conservatory trained composer, Ms. Choi is skilled in manipulating music to tell stories.
 Her sentimental chamber opera Last Night in The Hague, which tells a snippet of the young struggling Vincent van Gogh’s life, was premiered at the Pittsburgh Opera.

 More information on Chung’s other projects, visit www.ChungWanChoi.com.